Chalmers University of Technology: Ties and partnerships

-Chalmers is a member of the IDEA League network, a strategic alliance between five leading European universities of science and technology.
-The scope of the network is to provide the environment for students, researchers and staff to share knowledge, experience and resources.

-Moreover, Chalmers is a partner of the UNITECH International, an organization consisting of distinguished technical universities and multinational companies across Europe.
-UNITECH offers exchange programs consisting of studies as well as an integrated internship at one of the corporate partners.

-Chalmers is also a member of the Nordic Five Tech network, a strategic alliance of the five leading technical universities in Denmark, Finland, Norway and Sweden.
+Chalmers is a member of several European university networks, including the IDEA League, UNITECH and Nordic Five Tech.
+It also maintains research collaborations with institutions such as ETH Zurich and Stanford University.

-Additionally, Chalmers is a member of the ENHANCE, an alliance of ten leading Universities of Technology.
-The partner institutions have a history of solid cooperation in EU programmes and joint research projects.

-Furthermore, Chalmers is a member of CESAER, a European association of universities of science and technology.

-Additionally, Chalmers has established formal agreements with three leading materials science centers: University of California, Santa Barbara, ETH Zurich and Stanford University.
-Within the framework of the agreements, a yearly bilateral workshop is organized, and exchange of researchers is supported.

-Chalmers has general exchange agreements with many European and U.S. universities and maintains a special exchange program agreement with National Chiao Tung University (NCTU) in Taiwan where the exchange students from the two universities maintain offices for, among other things, helping local students with applying and preparing for an exchange year as well as acting as representatives.
+Chalmers has general exchange agreements with many European and U.S. universities and maintains an exchange program agreement with National Chiao Tung University (NCTU) in Taiwan where the exchange students from the two universities maintain offices for, among other things, helping local students with applying and preparing for an exchange year as well as acting as representatives.

-Finally, Chalmers has strong partnerships with major industries such as Ericsson, Volvo, Saab AB and AstraZeneca.
+Finally, Chalmers also has partnerships with industries such as Ericsson, Volvo, Saab AB and AstraZeneca.

 Students

 Each year, around 250 postgraduate degrees are awarded as well as 850 graduate degrees.
 About 1,000 post-graduate students attend programmes at the university, and many students are taking Master of Science engineering programmes and the Master of Architecture programme.
 Since 2007, all master's programmes are taught in English for both national and international students.
 This was a result of the adaptation to the Bologna Process that started in 2004 at Chalmers (as the first technical university in Sweden).

 As of 2025, about 17% of all students at Chalmers come from countries outside Sweden to enroll in a program at Chalmers.

 Around 2,700 students also attend Bachelor of Science engineering programmes, merchant marine and other undergraduate courses at Campus Lindholmen.
 Chalmers also shares some students with University of Gothenburg in the joint IT University project.
 The IT University focuses exclusively on information technology and offers bachelor's and master's programmes with degrees issued from either Chalmers or University of Gothenburg, depending on the programme.

 Chalmers confers honorary doctoral degrees to people outside the university who have shown great merit in their research or in society.